llwu/dotfiles/README.md

 Credits to countless bloggers,
 StackOverflow members, etc.

-Should be usable on almost any system.
+Should be pretty portable.

 ## Setup (Work in Progress)
+I haven't set up any provisioning (e.g. Vagrant) yet, though the following may work:
 ```
 $ make setup
 ```
-will try to install the programs I use.
-A good part of the configs I use will still work without this.

-Possibly ansible is a better solution here.

 ## Install/Uninstall
 I use